astral-atlas/wildspace-deno/modules/ComponentDoc/readme.md

 docs page you create a DocSite component, which imports all the docs you made, and displays the UI.

+## DocSite2

+DocSite2 is the continuation of DocSite, with sidebar-based navigation as well as a heiarchy view.

+::DocSite2Demo

 ## DocSite {#docsite}

+> This is a legacy component

 The DocSite component contains a navigation component for routing around the page (which can be overriden)